0Nitin/Analysis-of-Bank-Loan/README.md

 Project Objectives:
 This project aims to analyze a bank's loan data to provide key performance indicators (KPIs) and other vital metrics that distinguish between good loans and defaulters.

-Data Used :- The sales data used in this project is provided in the repository as a CSV file named ".csv".
+Data Used :- The sales data used in this project is provided in the repository as a CSV file named "financial_loan.csv".

 Tools used to Analysis data - PostgreSQL